yhpong/Supervised-Learning/README.md

     iTrain = modMath.index_array(1, n_raw)  'generate pointers 1 to N for each data
     Call modMath.Shuffle(iTrain) 'Shuffle the pointers
 ```
-Now split the set into training/validation/test set by the portion of 70/30/78.
+Now split the set into training/validation/test set by portion of 70/30/78.

 ```
     Call modMath.MidArray(iTrain, 71, 100, iValid)  'pointer to validation set